Sign3labs/sign3intelligence-ios-sdk-swift-package/README.md

 - **sign3UserIds**: This will contain Sign3 generated userIds list till now the device has seen.
 Note: The logic for generating userId will be configured as per your business logic and can be customized.
 - **deviceRiskScore**: The risk score of the device.
 Note: sessionRiskScore is derived from the latest state of the device but deviceRiskScore also factors in the historical state of the device (whether a device was rooted in any of the past sessions).
 - **additionalData**: Reserved for any extra or custom data not present in the IntelligenceResponse, providing a customized response based on specific requirements.
+- **deviceMeta**: Contains all device-related information such as brand, model, screen resolution, total storage, etc.
+- **appAnalytics**: An object containing an affinity field, which holds key-value pairs where each key is a category (e.g., entertainment, tech, gaming), and the value is a floating-point number between 0 and 1 representing the user's affinity score for that category.
+Higher scores indicate stronger interest, and lower scores suggest less interest.
+These scores are based on the apps installed on the user's device.
 <br>